Text of To direct the Secretary of Agriculture to convey certain land in the lake Tahoe Basin Management Unit, Nevada, to the ...

 ...Nevada, to the Secretary of the Interior, in trust for the Washoe Indian Tribe of Nevada and California.

-This bill was enacted after being signed by the President on August 1, 2003.
 The text of the bill below is as of Jul 16, 2003 (Passed the House (Engrossed)).

 HR 74 EH